microsoftgraph/msgraph-sample-reactspa/tutorial/02-create-app.md

       );
     }
     ```

+1. Add an image file of your choosing named **no-profile-photo.png** in the **./public/images** directory.
+This image will be used as the user's photo when the user has no photo in Microsoft Graph.

 1. Save all of your changes and restart the app.
 Now, the app should look very different.